benbotto/node-data-mapper/README.md

 module.exports = db;
 ```

-##### Define a DataContext Instance
+##### Create a DataContext Instance

 A DataContext instance is the interface through which queries are executed.
 The DataContext constructor takes two parameters: a Database instance and a connection pool.
+The example DataContext below uses the ```bikeShop.js``` Database definition, which is presented above and contained in the example/bikeShop.js file.

 ```js
 'use strict';